 Disadvantage of Low-Volume Manufacturing

 For businesses needing flexibility and customization rather than bulk, low-volume manufacturing offers key advantages.
 However, understanding these limitations is essential to decide the best fit for your product’s needs.
-Here are a few drawbacks
+Here are a few drawbacks:

 Higher Unit Costs